Mental health and wellbeing strategy: Leadership Board - terms of reference

 Operation of the leadership board

-Support for the leadership board will be provided by Scottish Government and COSLA run Secretariat.
+Support for the Leadership Board will be provided by Scottish Government and COSLA run Secretariat.

 Meetings will be formal with an agenda, minutes and other relevant papers circulated two weeks in advance via email.
 Items agreed and actions to take place will be documented within the minutes.
-Draft minutes will be approved by the Joint Chairs prior to circulation, following which members will confirm with the secretariat whether they are content with the minutes and any actions allocated to them.
+Draft minutes will be approved by the Joint Chairs prior to circulation, following which Members will confirm with the secretariat whether they are content with the minutes, and any actions allocated to them.

-The leadership board will operate in an open and transparent way.
-The terms of reference, reports, membership and minutes of meetings will be published on the Scottish Government’s website.
+The Leadership Board will operate in an open and transparent way.
+The Terms of Reference, reports, membership and minutes of meetings will be published on the Scottish Government’s website.

-The Joint Chairs are responsible for leading meetings of the board and for agreeing the board’s strategic direction and business.
+The Joint Chairs are responsible for leading meetings of the Board and for agreeing the Board’s strategic direction and business.

-Decision-making on Scottish Government funding will necessarily remain with ministers, just as local government funding decisions will remain with local authorities.
-However, Joint Chairs will consider decisions on a collaborative basis in regards to board decisions.
-To inform their decision-making, the Joint Chairs will use board meetings to take views, and seek consensus, from board members.
+Decision-making on Scottish Government funding will necessarily remain with Ministers, just as local government funding decisions will remain with local authorities.
+However, Joint Chairs will consider decisions on a collaborative basis in regards to Board decisions.
+To inform their decision-making, the Joint Chairs will use Board meetings to take views, and seek consensus, from Board members.

-Every effort will be made to ensure members are able to discuss issues for decision or clearance at a board meeting.
-If it is not possible to facilitate a discussion at a board meeting due to timeframes, details will be circulated for clearance via correspondence.
+Every effort will be made to ensure Members are able to discuss issues for decision or clearance at a Board meeting.
+If it is not possible to facilitate a discussion at a Board meeting due to timeframes, details will be circulated for clearance via correspondence.

-Although they will be representing wider perspectives during meetings, board members are appointed individually and personally, and are expected to make every effort to attend all meetings of the leadership board.
-The attendance of deputies will only be accepted with the agreement of the Joint Chairs.
+Although they will be representing wider perspectives during meetings, Board members are appointed individually and personally, and are expected to make every effort to attend all meetings of the Leadership Board.

-Members should actively engage with the work of the leadership board, taking responsibility for and progressing any actions agreed by the board.
-Representatives of key delivery partners are represented on the board in the expectation that they will work with their respective colleagues to support the implementation of any changes agreed by the board.
+Members should actively engage with the work of the Leadership Board, taking responsibility for and progressing any actions agreed by the Board.
+Representatives of key delivery partners are represented on the Board in the expectation that they will work with their respective colleagues to support the implementation of any changes agreed by the Board.

-All members, including the Joint Chairs, will be active advocates for the Mental Health and Wellbeing Strategy, Delivery Plan and Workforce Action Plan and the work of the leadership board.
-Members will share and promote collaborative leadership within their representative organisations and broader communities to deliver the commitments of the strategy, delivery plan and workforce action plan.
+All Members, including the Joint Chairs, will be active advocates for the Mental Health and Wellbeing Strategy, Delivery Plan and Workforce Action Plan and the work of the Leadership Board.
+Members will share and promote collaborative leadership within their representative organisations and broader communities to deliver the commitments of the Strategy, delivery plan and workforce action plan.

 Escalation